 We found our seats on the back of the bus and off we went.
 The roads in Nazareth are interesting to say the least: not at all designed for large wide buses, but cheers to the bus driver, he did well, I never did catch his name!!

 Neil settled himself in and looked up some articles online, then proceeded to start teaching different ones some Kiwi speech and much to my horror, Kiwi Slang….oh man, I didn’t know if that would go down well on a Christian Tour.
-I shouldn’t have worried 🙂 From the getgo, some of us were laughing and having a great time.
+I shouldn’t have worried 🙂 From the get-go, some of us were laughing and having a great time.
 Yishay was doing his best to narrate through his microphone, but I do believe a number of us were far too busy chatting and getting to know one another to hear his narration.

 Listening to Americans trying to do Kiwi accents always brings a smile to my face!

 El-Ahawat.
-What the hell was this place?
+What the heck was this place?
 It’s a line in the old testament, that seemingly had some relevance to Sardinian architecture.
 Someone really should have gotten a machete (I would have!) and chopped some grass down.
 People were tripping over alot, and it was difficult to figure out where we were and what we’d come to see.
 Neil picked up a stone and underneath it was a piece of handle from an old jug.
 That came home with us.
 Yishay had been talking about finding the hole where one of the gates hung – Michael found the other one!
 It was interesting hearing and learning the context of this archaeological site, we’re very glad we got to go there.

 I’m super glad that we’ve been to Banias Springs before, because we only got fifteen minutes this time.
 I’ve written about this in my book, it was a place that impacted me deeply back in 2013 on our first tour.
 There is so much to see, but we hardly saw anything this time.
 I look forward to going back and climbing the rocks up into some of the other sites up there.
 I’m told that the whole of Mt Hermon has many archaeological sites that only get visited by hikers.
 I also know that some people don’t like Banias Springs, and that’s fair enough.
 However, I take the view that Yeshua redeemed everything.
 Hearing Derek (again) speak on the importance of Peter, the rock and his revelation of who Yeshua is, right there in the very place that it was spoken and revealed, is important.
 As Carl Gallups says, context is key!

 I witnessed something that didn’t happen on the first tour – people caring for one another.
 I am an unusual creature in that dry heat makes me come alive.
 However there were a number of individuals where the intense heat impacted them greatly.
 I loved watching some of the younger ones walking with some of the slower ones and showing care, that really blessed me.
 Having Deborah with her nursing background, and Michael with his military background, was invaluable and such a blessing.
 I didn’t hear people whining, whinging or complaining, and for that I am super grateful – that happened alot last year.
-What did shock me was an elderly couple (from our tour) in Jerusalem, were having trouble walking on the old cobblestones down a steep road.
-When I offered to help them, the man yelled at me, repeatedly.
-That gutted me, and it took Neil praying over that for me to let it go.
-The man never apologised, so I would just glare at him for the duration of the tour.

 For me, the Dead Sea Region is the place where I came alive – big time 🙂 The place where I would stand on the balcony and marvel that across the Dead Sea, was the Abarim Range – Jordan.
 Part of the land that originally was given to Abraham.
 Part of the land that one day will be restored to Israel.
 I had learnt after having our DNA tested, and developing a Family Tree, that we descend from the Tribe of Benjamin, and here I was smack bang in the middle of it all!
 Spiritually speaking, this is part of my heritage.
 No wonder I felt so ALIVE there!!